autonomical1/ObsidianBackup/AP Physics 1/Readings/Chapter 6.md

 - if the time interval between points 1 and 2 is short, theta is small
 - nonuniform circular motion works well with a(cent) =  v^2 / r

+# 6.3
+- centripetal acc. depends on the radius of the curve and the speed
+- any kind of force provides the acceleration in circular motion

+# 6.4
+-